stefanodesimone/EFCore.GenericRepositoryPattern/README.md

-# Entity Framework Generic Repository Pattern
+# Entity Framework Core Generic Repository Pattern
 This repo provides implementation generic repository pattern on Entity Framework Core Implement in a web api or MVC web app project:
 In program.cs insert these lines: